skysky2333/stainID/README.md

   - Produces per‑phenotype tables and top plots under `results_stainID/analysis/`.

 You can follow the example pipeline in `scripts/driver.sh`.
+See docs for complete options and tuning: `docs/features_and_options.md`.

 Folder Layout
 - Input images default: `data/TMA_core_exports`